slobzheninov/Glyphs-Scripts/README.md

 ### Align, Reflect and Rotate
 Align and reflect nodes and handles.
 Useful with keyboard shortcuts — I personally use Ctrl + Cmd + Arrow keys.
 Set it in System Preferences – Keyboard – Shortcuts.
+Center Selected Glyphs sets equal left and right sidebearings within the same width for all layers of selected glyphs.

 ### Preferred Names
 Sets (or cleans) *preferredFamily* and *preferredSubfamily* instance custom parameters.
 Based on *Font Family Name* and *Instance / Style Name*.
 Useful for office apps compatibility.